A merit increase is a salary raise based on an individual’s performance, distinguishing it from general pay raises adjusted for inflation or tenure.

 - Should the matrix focus solely on performance or factor in an individual’s position within their pay range?

-- What percent increases are feasible?
+- What percent increases are feasible within the company budget?

-4. Determine who qualifies for a merit increase
+5. Determine who qualifies for a merit increase

 First, decide which roles qualify for a merit increase.
 Identify which positions and people in your company can significantly impact your business’s success and evaluate how difficult it is to find someone to replace that person or fill that role.
-Bain & Company uses the example of restaurant prep cooks, where top performers are only about two or three times more productive than the baseline.
-At the other end of the spectrum, leading trial lawyers can be six or more times more productive than others in their field due to the increased specialization and scope for creativity.

 Once you’ve chosen the roles, incorporate a dynamic performance review system to evaluate the team members currently in those positions.
 Based on the performance evaluation data, you can develop challenging yet attainable objectives that qualify those people for a merit increase.
 Make sure the criteria are realistic: You want the requirements to spark hard work while still respecting work-life balance.

-5. Make the criteria accessible to everyone
+6. Make the criteria accessible to everyone

 Communicate the merit increase criteria by including them in the employee handbook and explaining them to managers.
-This gives your professionals a level playing field where everybody knows which benchmarks qualify them for a boost.
+This gives your people a level playing field where everybody knows which benchmarks qualify them for a boost.
 In theory, the more people who qualify for a merit increase, the better.
 With the right matrix, increased revenue will counterbalance the rise in gross wages.

-<<Download these free performance review templates.>>
+<< Download these free performance review templates >>

-7. Communicate the merit increases
+10. Communicate the merit increases

-Communicate when, why, and how you’re awarding the merit increase so team members understand the process and value of their contributions.
+Communicate when, why, and how you’re awarding the merit increase so team members understand the process and value of their contributions:

 - When?
-HR leaders can provide merit increases throughout the year so that every time someone reaches a set goal, HR can reward them for their performance with a competitive, budgeted merit increase that drives engagement and productivity.
+HR leaders can provide merit increases throughout the year so that every time someone reaches a set goal, HR can reward them for their performance with a competitive, budgeted merit increase that drives engagement and productivity

 - Why?
-Refer back to your merit matrix and explain why your team member qualified for a merit increase.
+Refer back to your merit matrix and explain why your team member qualified for a merit increase

 - How?
-Award a merit increase either face-to-face or through a video call if you’re a remote team.
+Award a merit increase either face-to-face or through a video call if you’re a remote team

-Merit-based pay pros and cons
+Merit-based pay challenges

 - Potential for bias: Without clear criteria, merit-based pay can unintentionally favor certain groups and affect morale.